 1 tablespoon fresh lemon juice

-Garnish: diced tomatoes, sliced green onions, and fresh cilantro
+Garnish: diced tomatoes, sliced green onions,fresh cilantro and sour cream

-2. Cook onions over medium heat with a tablespoon of olive oil for about 5 minutes to soften, add garlic and cook for another minute.
-Place chiles, onion and garlic in a food processor or blender and pulse until smooth.
+Cook onions over medium heat with a tablespoon of olive oil for about 5 minutes to soften, add garlic and cook for another minute.
+Place chiles, onion, garlic and lemon juice in a food processor or blender and pulse until smooth.
 Makes about 1-¾ cups of sauce.
 Cover and refrigerate or, if using immediately, pour 1 cup of the mixture into a sauce pan to make the creamy hatch chile sauce, reserving the remainder to serve as a salsa alongside.
 Warm sauce over low heat and add half (8 ounces) of the sour cream to the chile mixture.

 Preheat oven to Broil.